axeljavier-alvarez/introduccionhtml.github.io/README.md

 ### Features
-Project done in INTECAP part of the full stack development course;
+Project done in INTECAP part of the full stack development course, the proyect is about;
-- views made with the basic labels of html;
+- views made with the basic labels of html
-- paragraphs and pictures;
+- paragraphs and pictures
-- Tables with information and lists;
+- Tables with information and lists
-- video input using basic html labels;
+- video input using basic html labels
-- Reference to the different page views;
+- Reference to the different page views

 ### Github page